AnshulJadwani/RestaurantRecommenderSystem/README.md

 - FAISS index enables fast similarity search
 - Fallback to sklearn's cosine similarity if FAISS fails
 - Caching of heavy computations in the Streamlit app
- - Aspect extraction and sentiment use transformer models; enable them for demos but expect higher memory/latency.
-Consider running with smaller models or enabling them only when needed.

 ## Error Handling